Connect with others who understand.

 • Keeping your knees slightly bent and your feet slightly apart, so as not to shift your weight to one side

 Are you living with MS and scoliosis?
 Have you found helpful ways to manage both?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Share your thoughts in the comments below.

 A MyMSTeam Member